KlassnayaAfrodita/KlassnayaAfrodita/README.md

 ## Hi there, I'm Evgeny 👋
 ## Student of applied mathematics and computer science.
-Junior developer
+Golang developer

 <!--
 **KlassnayaAfrodita/KlassnayaAfrodita** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.